zh1peng/fMRI-handy-codes/on-1st-level/README.md

 # PPI (Psycho-Physiologic Interaction)
 ## Before PPI:
-1. Run specify a standard GML with conditions and regressors.
+1. Specify a standard GML with conditions and regressors.
 2. Estimate GML
 3. Store results in 'data_path'